-Rebecca is a reservist in the Royal New Zealand Navy, but her recruitment to the Defence Force did not exactly follow a traditional path.
+Rebecca is a reservist in the Royal New Zealand Navy and holds the rank of Lieutenant, but her recruitment to the Defence Force did not exactly follow a traditional path.
 In 2013 she was spotted busking on the streets of Devonport and was approached by the Musical Director of the Navy Band.
 She was employed as the official singer and has had the honour and privilege of travelling to Gallipoli, the Somme and Passchendaele to perform at centenary commemorations.

 As part of Rebecca’s role within the Defence Force, she regularly has the opportunity to meet incredible veterans and service personnel; she is extremely passionate about the welfare and support of these individuals.
 She is an active committee member at her local Returned and Services Association club and a Poppy Ambassador for the national Poppy Day Appeal.

-Megan Mashali has been a serving member of the Royal New Zealand Navy since 2009, working her way through the ranks to Petty Officer before commissioning as a Supply Officer in 2019.
+Megan has been a serving member of the Royal New Zealand Navy since 2009 and currently holds the rank of Lieutenant, working her way through the ranks to Petty Officer before commissioning as a Maritime Logistics Officer in 2019.
 She initially enlisted as an Able Musician in the RNZN Band and relished the opportunity to travel and perform throughout New Zealand and around the world; a highlight being a five month exchange to the UK with The Band of Her Majesty’s Royal Marines.

 James has found those roles in which he can influence better, more positive outcomes for others to be the most personally rewarding, and he relishes the opportunity to do that for the most deserving in our community through Te Kiwi Māia.
 James brings strong analytical skills from his civilian career as a barrister and an ability to forge enduring relationships.
 He enjoys contributing to Te Kiwi Māia’s strategic direction and is passionate about realising Te Kiwi Māia’s goals for the benefit of first responders and New Zealand Defence Force personnel.